-The Caribbean island of Dominica will be reopening its borders for international tourism on August 7th.
+The Caribbean island of Dominica reopened its borders for international tourism on August 7, 2020.

-Denise Charles, the Minister for Tourism, International Transport and Maritime Initiatives, made the announcement on Wednesday morning.
+Denise Charles, the Minister for Tourism, International Transport and Maritime Initiatives, made the announcement in late July.

 All travelers will be required to follow new health protocols for entry to the island.

-Since reopening in August, Dominica has updated their entry requirements.
-Below you will find accurate information as of Sept 10, 2020.
+Since reopening in August, Dominica has updated their entry requirements a few times.
+Below you will find accurate information as of December 15, 2020.

 Which countries can visit Dominica?